-On April 27, 2018, a synoptic well gauging event was conducted to obtain depth to water measurements, depth to well bottom measurements, and depth and thickness of LNAPL and DNAPL.
-LNAPL ranging in thickness from 0.01 feet to 0.50 feet was encountered in four wells, and DNAPL with thickness up to 20.01 feet was encountered in two wells as shown in Table 1.
-DNAPL-impacted wells were installed with 2-foot sumps as shown in Table 2.
-Prior to ongoing bail-down testing currently being conducted by Arcadis, no previous LNAPL and/or DNAPL removal was reported based on available information.
+On April 27, 2018, a synoptic well gauging event was conducted to obtain depth to water measurements, depth to well bottom measurements, and depth and thickness of NAPL.
+LNAPL was not observed in any well; measurable DNAPL was observed in one well, MW-1, at a thickness of 6.84 feet as shown in Table 1.
+Monitoring well MW-1 is a shallow-screened well with a measured depth of 13.4 feet.
+Well construction details are provided in Table 2.
+Prior to ongoing bail-down testing currently being conducted by Arcadis, no previous DNAPL removal was reported based on available information.
 Synoptic well gauging will continue monthly through the completion of the field program proposed herein (estimated to be September 2018) and, depending on the results obtained, is anticipated to continue on a quarterly basis thereafter.

-2.2 Advancement of Deep and Shallow Soil Borings
+2.2 Advancement of Soil Borings

-Based on visible and/or measurable NAPL as shown on Figure 5, a series of shallow and deep borings is proposed (also shown on Figure 5) to address Objectives 1 through 3 in Section 1.4.
-Eight DNAPL delineation borings and 15 LNAPL delineation borings are proposed.
+Based on visible and/or measurable NAPL as shown on Figure 5, a series of borings are proposed (also shown on Figure 5) to address Objectives 1 through 3 identified in Section 1.4.
+Two deep borings are proposed to be advanced using sonic drilling techniques, and 14 direct-push delineation borings are proposed.
 The number and/or locations of the borings may change based on field conditions.
-DNAPL delineation borings will be advanced to estimated terminal depths of approximately 80 feet bgs using the sonic drilling method.
+Sonic borings will be advanced to estimated terminal depths of up to approximately 80 feet bgs.
 Continuous, 4-inch-diameter, 5-foot-long soil cores will be collected during soil boring installation.
 In accordance with Section 3.1.1 of the approved Langan RIWP (Langan 2016a), if DNAPL impacts are resting on a confining layer, casing will be installed through the confining layer to prevent vertical migration, and the sonic boring will be advanced deeper to evaluate potential impacts below the confining layer.
 Each sonic soil boring will be tremie-grouted to existing grade with cement-bentonite grout upon completion of drilling.
-Proposed LNAPL delineation borings will be advanced using direct-push techniques and will be backfilled with bentonite.
+Proposed direct-push borings will be advanced to terminal depths of approximately 25 feet and will be backfilled with bentonite.
 Direct-push soil samples will be collected in 4-foot-long acetate liners.
-Soil samples will be screened in the field for total volatile organic compounds (VOCs) using a photoionization detector (PID) equipped with a 10.6 electron volt (eV) lamp and characterized as described in the Field Soil Screening Technical Guidance Instructions (TGI) in Appendix C.
+Soil samples will be screened in the field for total volatile organic compounds (VOCs) using a photoionization detector (PID) equipped with a 10.6 electron volt (eV) lamp and characterized as described in the Field Soil Screening Technical Guidance Instructions (TGI) included in Appendix C.